Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 Originally introduced as a way to gauge customer loyalty, net promoter score, or NPS, is one of the most widely measured business metrics.
 When taken consistently, it can be an accurate indicator of a company’s future growth.
 Now, hiring teams are leveraging it as a way to measure their recruiting performance.

-What is net promoter score exactly, and how is it connected with your hiring process?
+What is a net promoter score, exactly, and how is it connected to your hiring process?
 Read on to learn how you can use this one simple question to gauge the effectiveness of your talent acquisition efforts and project future staffing success.

 What is Net Promoter Score?